 You may have heard of degenerative myelopathy, also called chronic degenerative radiculomyelopathy, in dogs.
 It’s a serious disease that may have devastating consequences for both the pet owner and the dog in question.
 One can compare it to Lou Gehrig’s disease, also called ALS, in humans.

 What Is Canine Degenerative Myelopathy?

 Degenerative myelopathy in dogs is one of a dog’s worst nightmares and consists of the steady degeneration of the spinal cord.
-This results in loss of function of the legs over time and creates many problems regarding mobility.
-This is a disease that can be managed but it generally gets worse.
+The disease destroys motor neurons which allow dogs to move, pass bowels, and play.
+This degeneration results in loss of function of the legs over time and creates many problems regarding mobility.
+DM is a disease that can be managed but it generally gets worse.

 The dog will experience loss of mobility and coordination making it difficult to accomplish normal tasks.
 There are some signs, in the beginning, to look out for as this can be a progressive disease.
 This might include awkward wobbling or a slouched posture in the hind legs which is a cause for concern!

 One of the first inclinations regarding explanations of the causes of this debilitating disease is to explain it away with genetics.
 Dog breeds are one determining factor, as is age, because both can make a particular canine more susceptible.
 Environmental factors can also play a role in the development of degenerative progression of the disorder.

 It’s important to understand that certain genes do affect breeds like dachshunds who are more susceptible to it because of their elongated spines.
 Corgis may develop DM after reaching eight years of age, as one example, and Burmese Mountain dogs may also show frequent instances of the disease.
 Middle-aged German Shepherds, Siberian Huskies, and Border Collies have also been shown to be more susceptible.